Orb (comics): Agent of Zadkiel

-In the wake of Uatu the Watcher's murder in the 2014 miniseries "Original Sin", Orb and Doctor Midas' daughter Exterminatrix are discovered to be in possession of one of Uatu's gouged-out eyes, but after he is captured, he maintains that he did not commit the murder.
-Doctor Strange and Punisher then take Orb to a satellite, where Orb collapses due to his body's absorption of the things he stole from Uatu's home.
-As the storyline concludes, the Orb has merged with one of Uatu's eyes, which now resides in his chest.
+In the wake of Uatu the Watcher's murder in the 2014 miniseries "Original Sin", Orb and Exterminatrix are discovered to be in possession of one of Uatu's gouged-out eyes.
+After he is captured, Orb maintains that he did not kill Uatu.
+As the storyline concludes, Orb has merged with one of Uatu's eyes, which now resides in his chest.

-Orb reappears trying to steal a future-predicting Rigellian Recorder from Deadpool and the Mercs for Money, claiming that the burden of the Watcher's power has made him want to prevent anyone else from having access to similar capabilities, "because I've seen what that can do to someone!"
-In the midst of a high-speed highway battle, he and his motorcycle are knocked into the Big Wheel by Merc member Foolkiller.

-He returns, having kidnapped Doctor Strange in the "Blood in the Aether" story line, where he is revealed to have regained the Watcher's power, now influencing those he observes to commit more brutal actions (such as telling a loner in an apartment that he is viewed as a creep by others in the building and should kill them in response).
-This confrontation was interrupted by Mordo and Dormammu.

-When the Phoenix Force returned to Earth to choose a new host, the Orb was one of the champions selected for the battle, but he lost to Valkyrie in the first "round".

-The Orb witnessed the arrival of the Multiversal Masters of Evil.
-When he declared his intention to watch their actions, he was immediately killed by their leader Doom Supreme.
+Orb witnesses the arrival of the multiversal Masters of Evil.
+When he declares his intention to watch the group's actions, he is killed by Doom Supreme.

-The Orb was later seen in Hell as he annoys Mephisto by telling him that Avenger Prime is no longer standing watch over the Multiverse in the God Quarry alone.

 Powers and abilities

 Drake Shannon is an athletic man with no superhuman powers.
 He is an expert stunt motorcyclist and a capable hand-to-hand combatant.
-However, the Orb is criminally insane as a result of the accident which disfigured his face.
-As the Orb, he wears a helmet originally provided by "They Who Wield Power" composed of unspecified materials, containing specialized micro-circuitry, capable of firing laser blasts and hypnotizing victims.
-The Orb rides a motorcycle which he specially modified.
+However, Orb is criminally insane as a result of the accident which disfigured his face.
+As Orb, he wears a helmet originally provided by "They Who Wield Power" composed of unspecified materials, containing specialized micro-circuitry, capable of firing laser blasts and hypnotizing victims.
+Orb rides a motorcycle which he specially modified.

 The second Orb used a repulsor ray gun.
 Unlike the original Orb, this Orb's head is an actual giant eyeball.
 He claims to be able to talk by flexing certain muscles in his 'eye'/head.
 He has merged with one of the eyes of Uatu, which now resides in his chest.

+Other versions

+Old Man Logan

+An alternate universe version of the second Orb appears in "Old Man Hawkeye".
+He is confronted by Bullseye, who removes Uatu's eye from his chest.

+Ultimate Universe

+An alternate universe version of the second Orb appears in The Ultimates.
+He is among the prisoner of H.A.N.D. until Wasp frees him.

 In other media

-The Drake Shannon incarnation of the Orb appears in M.O.D.O.K., voiced by Bill Hader.
-This version is a bartender at the Bar with No Name and rarely speaks.
+The Drake Shannon incarnation of Orb appears in M.O.D.O.K., voiced by Bill Hader.
+This version is a bartender at the Bar with No Name.